-The Irish Setter is a superb athlete and an endurance runner.
+The Irish Wolfhound is the tallest of all dog breeds.
 He’s confident, gentle, and kind.

-In the 19th Century with few IWs left in Ireland Captain George A. Graham gathered those he could find and began a breeding program, working for 20 years to re-establish the Irish Wolfhound.
+At that point in history, Captain George A. Graham gathered what Irish Wolfhounds he could find and began a breeding program, working for 20 years to re-establish the Irish Wolfhound breed.

 - Someone who wants to share his/her home with a constant, loyal canine companion.